nottrobin/docs/src/en/models-config.md

 this case, users will have to manually retry any hook which fails, using the command above, as with earlier versions of Juju.

-!!!
-Note:
+[note]
 Even with the automatic retry enabled, it is still possible to use the `juju resolved unit-name/#` command to retry manually.
+[/note]

 ### Image streams